iboyko21/frontend-application-design/chapter5/README.md

     }
 ```

-Not only does this assert that each item in the reply is a `TodoItem` object, it
-checks each property for equality.
+Not only does this assert that each item in the reply is a `TodoItem` object, it checks each property for equality.

-There is also a little curve ball in here.
-The server returns a `status` string, but the `TodoItem` defines a `complete` property that is a boolean.
+There are a few curve balls in here.
+First, recall that '0' is a falsy value, so the constructor must explicitly check that the`id` property of TodoList and TodoItem is not `null`.
+Second, the server returns a `status` string, but the `TodoItem` defines a `complete` property that is a boolean.
 It is not uncommon for the frontend application to perform small transformations on data from the *external interface* to meet the needs of the application.

 This test will fail because `items` is not an array of `TodoItem` objects.
 In order for it to pass, there must be a method to convert data returned by the server into a `TodoItem`.